English

 Two additional courses from any of the course prefixes or qualifying additional individual courses6

-Additional individual elective courses that count towards Writing minor:
+Additional individual elective courses that count towards the Interdisciplinary Writing minor:

 Environmental Writing